zhutao100/qwen-code/docs/ide-integration/ide-companion-spec.md

     - `displayName` (string, required): A user-friendly name for the IDE (e.g., `VS Code`, `JetBrains IDE`).

 - **Authentication:** To secure the connection, the plugin **MUST** generate a unique, secret token and include it in the discovery file.
 The CLI will then include this token in the `Authorization` header for all requests to the MCP server (e.g., `Authorization: Bearer a-very-secret-token`).
 Your server **MUST** validate this token on every request and reject any that are unauthorized.
-- **Tie-Breaking with Environment Variables (Recommended):** For the most reliable experience, your plugin **SHOULD** both create the discovery file and set the `QWEN_CODE_IDE_SERVER_PORT` environment variable in the integrated terminal.
+- **Tie-Breaking with Environment Variables (Recommended):** For the most reliable experience, your plugin **SHOULD** both create the lock file and set the `QWEN_CODE_IDE_SERVER_PORT` environment variable in the integrated terminal.
 The file serves as the primary discovery mechanism, but the environment variable is crucial for tie-breaking.
 If a user has multiple IDE windows open for the same workspace, the CLI uses the `QWEN_CODE_IDE_SERVER_PORT` variable to identify and connect to the correct window's server.

 ## II.
 The Context Interface